pf4j/pf4j-wicket/README.md

 List<Section> sectionExtensions = pluginManager.getExtensions(Section.class);
 ```

-If you want to supply a custom PluginManager than your Application must implements PluginManagerFactory.
+If you want to supply a custom `PluginManager` than your `Application` must implements `PluginManagerFactory`.

 For more information please see the demo sources.

 Demo
 -------------------
 I have a tiny demo application.
 The demo application is in demo folder.
-In demo/api folder I declared an extension point (_Section_) that is a tab in a wicket TabbedPanel.
+In `demo/api` folder I declared an extension point (_Section_) that is a tab in a wicket TabbedPanel.
 Each section has an title, an icon and a content (a simple text message in my demo).
-In demo/plugins/* I implemented two plugins: plugin1, plugin2 (each plugin adds an extension for _Section_).
+In `demo/plugins/*` I implemented two plugins: plugin1, plugin2 (each plugin adds an extension for _Section_).

 The first plugin contributes with some JavaScript files to the head of page and the second plugin contributes with a Css file to the head of page.